 Create more plants for free!

-Propagating your Spider Plant will multiply your plant collection without needing to spend any more money!
+This will multiply your plant collection without needing to spend any more money!
 They also make great gifts for friends and family if you have enough greenery in your home already.

-Save a dying Spider Plant.
+Save a dying plant

-If you have accidentally overwatered, over-fertilised or mistreated your Spider Plant and is feeling neglected or looking as though it is dying, sometimes the best way to save the whole plant is by taking the healthy parts of the plant and propagating them to form new plants.
+If you have accidentally overwatered, over-fertilised or mistreated your Spider Plant and is feeling neglected or looking as though it is dying, sometimes the best way to save the whole plant is by taking the healthy parts of the plant and using them to form new plants.

-To make your Spider Plant fit its environment.
+To make your plant fit its environment.

 If your Spider Plant has become too big for your space or propagating the plant is a great way to stop cuttings from going to waste.